Chronology

 John Q. Cannon was rebaptized by his father on 6 May.
 A few days later, he also had his priesthood authority restored.

-Annie and John Q. remarry
+Annie and John Q. Cannon remarry

-Manti temple dedicated
+Manti Temple dedicated

-President Wilford Woodruff dedicated the Manti temple in a private ceremony held 17 May 1888 and set apart Daniel H. Wells as temple president on 18 May.
+President Wilford Woodruff dedicated the Manti Temple in a private ceremony held 17 May 1888 and set apart Daniel H. Wells as temple president on 18 May.
 EBW and other family members attended the first public dedication on 21 May.

-John Q. and Annie move to Ogden
+John Q. and Annie Cannon move to Ogden

 John Q. and Annie Cannon moved to Ogden, where John Q. edited the Ogden Standard.